-In order to evaluate the applicability of the stochastic methods to the buffer allocation problem we designed and implemented a system to calculate the optimum buffer configuration for a given reliable production line using a variety of algorithms [SP99a].
+In order to evaluate the applicability of the stochastic methods to the buffer allocation problem using comparable architectures we designed and implemented a system to calculate the optimum buffer configuration for a given reliable production line using a variety of algorithms [33].
 The system takes as input:

-- the number of stations in the production line, K, - the available buffer space, N, and - the station mean service rates, μ_i , $i = 1, 2, \dots, K$.
+- the number of stations in the production line, K, - the available buffer space, N, and - the station mean service rates, μ_i , i = 1, 2, ..., K.

 Based on the above input, the system calculates the buffer allocations $\underline{B} = (B_2, B_3, \dots, B_K)$ for the maximal line throughput.
 Furthermore, the system is instrumented to provide as part of the solution the throughput of the suggested configuration, as well as the number of different configurations that were tried.
 The line throughput is used to evaluate the quality of the suggested configuration when compared with the throughput calculated by other methods.
-The number of different configuration stried, is used as an objective performance criterion, because the configuration evaluation step is the dominant execution time factor and the basic building block of all optimization methods.
+The number of different configurations tried, is used as an objective performance criterion, because the configuration evaluation step is the dominant execution time factor and the basic building block of all optimization methods.
+In addition, a special system configuration allows the creation of a file containing step-by-step snapshots of the algorithm progress.
+After obtaining the test results we wrote a number of scripts in the Perl programming language [34] that utilized the snapshot file to visualize and animate the dynamic behavior of the algorithms.

-We ran a number of tests on both balanced and unbalanced lines and compared the simulated annealing results against the results obtained by other methods.
-For short lines and limited buffer space a complete enumeration of all configurations provided an accurate measure when comparing with the simulated annealing results.
+We ran a number of tests on both balanced and unbalanced lines and compared the stochastic method results against each other and against the results obtained by other methods.
+For short lines and limited buffer space a complete enumeration of all configurations provided an accurate measurement base to verify the stochastic algorithm results.
 For larger configurations we used a reduced enumeration in order to provide the comparative measure.